defiprime/defiprime1/polygon.md

 {% assign margin-tradings = site.margin-trading | where_exp:"item", "item.ecosystem contains 'polygon'" %}
 {% if margin-tradings.size > 0 %}

-# Margin Trading on BSC
+# Margin Trading on Polygon

 {% for margin-trading in margin-tradings %}